-All businesses are required to invest in health and safety systems and planning to some degree—but do you know the difference between your average spending on safety compliance and how much you could potentially be fined for negligence?
-New research from the health and safety consultants at Arinite provides an answer.
-Their study revealed that, in 2016, small- and medium-sized enterprises (SMEs) that invested in health and safety avoided a fine that would have potentially cost them £75k more than the cost of ensuring compliance.
+All businesses invest in health and safety systems and planning—but do you know the difference between your average safety compliance spend and negligence fines?
+New research from health and safety consultants at Arinite revealed that small and medium-sized enterprises (SMEs) invested in health and safety avoided a fine with a £75k difference.

-The manufacturing and construction industries typically get the largest volume of fines simply due to the nature of the work, which involves working from height, working with gas, and other dangerous activities.
-But the average fine in utilities and extractive industries was far higher than all other industries.
-As the graph below shows, while there were only 18 incidents in utility industries, the average fine was £409,729—well below the industry-wide average of £115,440.
+Manufacturing and construction industries typically receive the largest fines due to the work's nature: working from height, working with gas, and other dangerous activities.
+However, the average fine in utilities and extractive industries is far higher.
+In 2016, there were only 18 incidents in utility industries, but the average fine was £409,729—well above the industry-wide average of £147,000.

-This data, moreover, only shows the prosecution costs.
-Bear in mind that health and safety failures never only result in a fine.
-A major accident will also incur the total cost of injuries and ill health sustained to workers, as well as the PR costs when these offenses make national headlines (learn How to Look After You Business' Safety Reputation).
+Bear in mind that this is only monetary costs.
+A major accident also means injuries and ill health sustained to workers, and PR costs when the offenses make headlines (learn How to Look After You Business' Safety Reputation).
 The HSE estimate that the total cost of injuries and ill health from working conditions in 2014/15 was £14.1 billion, £2.8 billion of which were covered by the employer.

 Why Invest in Health and Safety Compliance?

 There are many reasons a business should invest in health and safety, above and beyond the cost of a breach fine.
-Moral duty and concern for staff, for example, are themselves strong reasons for investing in compliance (for a related discussion, see The Moral Safety Compass).
-Company policy and simple common sense also play a part, particularly in industries where health and safety planning is an everyday fact (as is the case in manufacturing and construction, for example).
+Moral duty and care for staff, for example, are strong enough reasons alone (for a related discussion, see The Moral Safety Compass).
+Company policy and simple common sense also play a part, particularly in industries where health and safety planning is apparent (the case in manufacturing and construction, for example).

-Negative health and safety publicity is also something all companies strongly want to avoid.
-There have been high-profile cases in the past year in which a breach may have damaged a company’s reputation beyond repair.
-The Smiler roller coaster horror crash at Alton Towers theme park was the country's biggest health and safety incident of the year, costing two teenagers their legs and leaving the company with a £5 million fine.
+Bad publicity is also something all companies want to avoid.
+There have been high-profile cases damaging a company’s reputation beyond repair.
+The Smiler roller coaster crash at Alton Towers was the country's biggest health and safety incident in 2016, costing two teenagers their legs and leaving the company with a £5 million fine.

-With all these reasons in favor of health and safety compliance, why do many companies still fail to comply?
-Almost all major organizations are likely to have a written health and safety policy, an accident reporting system, and a designated health and safety role or person (see How Many Safety Pros Do You Need to Hire? to find out whether you are adequately staffed).
-Most accidents are entirely avoidable, and while investment is a factor in preventing them, simple communication between employees and fostering a culture of safety are the most effective ways to save lives in the workplace.
+With all these reasons, why do many companies still fail to comply?
+The majority of major organizations are likely to have a written health and safety policy, an accident reporting system, and a health and safety pro (see How Many Safety Pros Do You Need to Hire? to find out whether you are adequately staffed).
+Most accidents are avoidable, and while investment is a factor in preventing them, simple communication between employees and fostering a culture of safety can save lives.

 Tips for Avoiding a Heavy Health and Safety Fine

-It can be tough to judge exactly how compliant one is as a company.
-Helpfully, the Institution of Occupational Safety and Health (IOSH) has provided specific advice on how businesses can prevent and reduce the cost of a fine.
+It can be tough to judge how compliant one is.
+Helpfully, the Institution of Occupational Safety and Health (IOSH) has advice on how businesses can prevent fines.

 - Breaching a court order